 A state administrative regulation confirms the federal requirement that a gun dealer conduct a background check on the purchaser.4

-In 2014, Massachusetts enacted a law requiring the local firearm licensing authority to trace firearms use to carry out crimes and report statistical data about the firearms and crimes in which they were used to the Department of State Police.5 The Colonel of State Police shall produce an annual report regarding crimes committed using firearms that will be submitted to the federal government.6
+In 2014, Massachusetts also enacted a law requiring the local firearm licensing authority to trace firearms used to carry out crimes and report statistical data about the firearms and crimes in which they were used to the Department of State Police.5 The Colonel of State Police shall produce an annual report regarding crimes committed using firearms that will be submitted to the federal government.6